HU-SD-S3/s3-startproject-template/README.md

 The Frontend is a Lit-Element application written in plain Javascript.
 It uses npm as package manager.
 To start the frontend, navigate to the `frontend` folder and run `npm install` to install the dependencies.
-Then run `npm start` to start a development server.
+Then run `npm run dev` to start a development server.
 The application will be available at `http://localhost:5173`.